mancusoa74/cloudwazzup/README.md

 This service is available here: **https://cloudwazzup-osft.rhcloud.com**

+Also available here: **http://mancusoa74.blogspot.com/** (In Italian, if there is interest I can translate to English as well)

 <br>

 *This Web Service is not ment to be used/abused for any spamming/advertising etc.